Finding a Top Financial Advisor in Chicago

 Chicago Partners Investment Group LLC

-Chicago Partners Investment Group LLC is the only firm on this list that doesn’t count individuals as part of its client base.
-This firm, which serves exclusively high-net-worth individuals, requires a minimum of $1 million in investable assets.
+Chicago Partners Investment Group LLC is the only firm on this list that mostly serves non-high-net-worht individuals as part of its client base.
+This segment accounts for more than 75% of its individual client basket.
+However, the firm requires a minimum of $1 million in investable assets to manage personal accounts.

-The fee-only firm has two certified financial planners (CFP), three chartered financial analysts (CFAs) and one certified public accountant (CPA) on staff.
+The fee-based firm has two certified financial planners (CFPs), six chartered financial analysts (CFAs) and one certified public accountant (CPA) on staff.

 Chicago Partners Investment Group LLC Background

 Chicago Partners Investment Group was founded in 2009.
-However, the experience of its senior professionals averages over 20 years.
+However, the experience of its senior professionals averages more than 20 years.

-The firm’s investment recommendations are primarily options like low-cost institutional shares of mutual funds.
+The firm’s investment recommendations are primarily options like low-cost institutional shares of mutual funds and exchange-traded funds (ETFs).
 It places an emphasis on tax efficiency and thus tends to opt for low turnover equity funds.